Anatoly1010/Atomize/atomize/documentation/general_functions.md

 ```python
 save_2D_dialog(data, directory='', fmt='', header='')
 ```
-	Function that returns a dialog to save a 2D array to comma separeted values;
+	Function that returns a dialog to save a 2D array as comma separeted values;

 	data is numpy 2D array of data to save;